-After a month of earthquakes felt in the capital area, a fissure has erupted on the Reykjanes Peninsula.
-Several volcanoes have resulted from the fissure line and have proven to be a “tourist eruption.”
-The slow-flowing lazy lava allows visitors to hike to the Volcano and observe up close and personal.
-Experts predict these volcanoes will erupt for up to 100 years so there is plenty of time to plan a trip to Iceland.
-Though seeing a volcano is a once in a lifetime experience, being prepared for the journey will help you enjoy it more.
+After a month of earthquakes felt in the capital area, a fissure erupted on the Reykjanes Peninsula.
+Several volcanoes have resulted from the fissure line and have proven to be a “tourist eruptions.”
+The slow-flowing lazy lava allows visitors to hike to the Volcano and observe it up close and personal.
+Experts predict these volcanoes will erupt for up to 100 years, so there is plenty of time to plan a trip to Iceland.
+Though seeing a volcano is a once-in-a-lifetime experience, being prepared for the journey will help you enjoy it more.

 What to pack

 The hike to the Volcano is rated difficult for inexperienced hikers and moderate for skilled hikers.
 Icelandic weather is famously unpredictable so proper research and clothing are key for a good experience.
 Good hiking boots are recommended for this trail as the terrain is steep both up and down.
 Ankle support is preferred for this hike.
 Good socks should not be overlooked when packing for the hike.
 It is important to have socks that fit correctly and are comfortable to wear for long periods of time.

 Hiking bottoms are a personal preference, but it is best to pack layers in harsh Icelandic conditions.
 A base layer that will keep you warm and some type of shell to withstand the wind and rain go a long way.
 Viewing areas of the volcano include the top of mountains where it can be windy so the extra layer is important.